rsdoiel/antenna/socal_north.md

 ---

 ## Federal agents conduct immigration raids across LA.
-Protesters and city officials respond
+Trump orders National Guard response

-date: 2025-06-06, updated: 2025-06-07, from: The LAist
+date: 2025-06-06, updated: 2025-06-08, from: The LAist

-Immigration and Customs Enforcement said about 44 people were arrested in the raids.
+Gov. Gavin Newsom called the plan to take over deployment from the state "purposefully inflammatory" adding that it "will only escalate tensions."

 <br>